aipress24/aipress24/README.md

 # Aipress24

 Welcome to the Aipress24 project!
 Aipress24 is an innovative, open-source digital platform designed to transform the way journalists, news agencies, and media professionals collaborate and monetize their work.
-Developed by [Techno-Chroniqueurs Associés](https://agencetca.info/), with the technical expertise of Abilian, Aipress24 provides a comprehensive B2B environment tailored to the needs of the information and innovation sectors.
+Developed by [Techno-Chroniqueurs Associés](https://agencetca.info/), with the technical expertise of Abilian, Aipress24 provide a comprehensive B2B environment tailored to the needs of the information and innovation sectors.

 > [!WARNING]
 > This code is still evolving quickly, and not meant for production yet.